 This phase will better (1) welcome diversity with an elevator and ADA-accessible, gender-neutral bathrooms, (2) preserve and restore our historic architecture, and (3) enhance community spaces.

-We’re well on our way to hitting the goal with multiple grants and numerous individual donors.
-Your support will ensure historic architecture and community engagement will continue for generations to come!
+We’re well on our way to hitting the goal. and our support will ensure historic architecture and community engagement will continue for generations to come!

 Church Community Builder (CCB) is our online community to connect you with others.
 If you’re looking to serve during worship as an expression of your faith, wanting to get involved with feeding the hungry, or seeking to build your connection with others, you can get connected with all of that on CCB!